California Poppy

 Effects

 When used in therapeutic amounts, California Poppy can have a notable effect on both body and mind.
-Research and traditional usage suggest it may provide benefits that support relaxation and tension relief.1 Below is a summary of its general effects:
+Research and traditional usage suggest it may provide benefits that support relaxation and tension relief.1

 • May act as a mild sedative, easing the mind and reducing the time it takes to fall asleep